 Any illness that affects your entire body (instead of just one organ) or a congenital disease (which people are born with) can cause Beau's Lines.

-Typical causes include uncontrolled diabetes and peripheral vascular disease.
-Beau's Lines can also be a result of diseases that cause a high fever - like scarlet fever, measles, mumps and pneumonia.
-Other causes include chemotherapy, a serious illness, major surgery, a blood transfusion, a car accident or any major stress to your system, says dermatologist, Dr. Phoebe Rich, director of the Nail Disorder Clinic at Oregon Health and Sciences University.
+Other causes include chemotherapy, a serious illness, major surgery, a blood transfusion, a car accident or any major stress to your system.
 You can get a series of parallel Beau’s lines if you experience multiple episodes of stress.

 Beau's Lines can be caused by a zinc deficiency in your diet.
 So congenital diseases, like acrodermatitis enteropathica (which causes a zinc deficiency), cause changes in the skin and infections around the nail - which in turn, can cause nail ridges.